 Bone setting’s historical significance and non-invasive nature make it a preferred choice for individuals who lean towards traditional methods of healing.
 It can provide quick relief for acute injuries and misalignments.

-All in all, it is still highly recommended to consult both bone setting and chiropractic practitioners to make a more informed decision on which would be more suitable to your needs.
+In addition, it is still highly recommended to consult both bone setting and chiropractic practitioners to make a more informed decision on which practice would be more suitable to your needs.

 Where can you find bone setting and chiropractic practitioners in Singapore?